 Basal body temperature tracking.
 Basal body temperature (BBT) tracking involves measuring the shift that happens in your body’s lowest resting temperature before and after ovulation occurs.
 However, BBT can be easily influenced by room temperature, alcohol consumption, or warm snuggles, leading to inaccurate readings.

 - Ultrasound.
 After an egg is released, the uterine lining changes aspect and there is free fluid in the pelvis.
-An ultrasound can detect this, thus confirming ovulation.
-This method is the standard reference examination for detecting ovulation but it is expensive, inconvenient, and not commonly used.
+An ultrasound can sometimes detect this, thus confirming ovulation, but it is expensive, inconvenient, and not commonly used.
 It is important for confirming ovulation, however, in the rare case of LUFs.

 Progesterone blood test.
 Progesterone testing is performed around cycle day 21 — or 7 days after suspected ovulation — when progesterone levels should have had enough time to rise.
 However, progesterone blood tests only show levels at one point in time, even though progesterone needs to rise and remain elevated for a few days during the luteal phase in order to have a high quality ovulatory event.